kharchenkolab/conos/README.md

 ## Installing Conos as Docker Container
 If your system configuration is making it difficult to install Conos natively, an alternative way to get Conos running is through a docker container.

-**Note:** on MacOS, Docker Machine has Memory and CPU limit.
+**Note:** on OS X, Docker Machine has Memory and CPU limit.
 To control it, please check instructions either for [CLI](https://stackoverflow.com/questions/32834082/how-to-increase-docker-machine-memory-mac/32834453#32834453) or for [Docker Desktop](https://docs.docker.com/docker-for-mac/#advanced).

 ### Ready-to-run docker image
 The docker distribution has the latest version and also includes the [Pagoda2 package](https://github.com/hms-dbmi/pagoda2).
 To start a docker container, first [install docker](https://docs.docker.com/install/) on your platform and then start the pagoda container with the following command in the shell: